myrrlyn/apocrypha.es/priv/archive/1nzkqh.md

 But we are not unlike them, for our souls can be shaped like theirs as well.
 In Sovngarde, the ancestors of the North still reside, even though all souls get wiped.
 Our stories and tales of hero’s shapes them, creating a collective memory.
-These are the powers we hold, and this is why the 'gods' have put us in this prison, to feed of our power.
+These are the powers we hold, and this is why the “gods” have put us in this prison, to feed of our power.

 But how do they take our power you might ask?
 They harvest our very souls,